Author name: Sinta Ebersohn

 Cancer – A Message of Strength and Hope

-To Those Battling Cancer Right Now If you are reading this and facing cancer, I want you to know that you are not alone.
+If you are reading this and facing cancer, I want you to know that you are not alone.
 I have been in your shoes.
 I was diagnosed with cancer, endured the uncertainty, the treatments, the exhaustion and the emotional rollercoaster that comes with it.
-Now, six years in remission,
+Now, six years in remission, I can tell you that while

 Cancer – A Message of Strength and Hope Read More »